Skip to main content

 3. Starter prompt

-mount.
-Do not hardcode the key.
+function.
+Do not hardcode it.

 4. Lock down the key